Insane Asylum (album): Background

 Anacortes, Washington native Kathi McDonald played in several bands around the Pacific Northwest in the 1960s.
 She got her first professional experience recording with Ike & Tina Turner as an Ikette.
 She recorded with Leon Russell a part of his Shelter People and trouped along with Joe Cocker's Mad Dogs and Englishmen tour.
 McDonald sang on the Rolling Stones album Exile On Main St. and she worked with Delaney & Bonnie, Freddy King, and Big Brother and the Holding Company before she signed a solo deal with Capitol Records.

 Recording and release

 McDonald recorded the album in 1973 with co-producers David Briggs and Pete Sears who also played keys, bass and was musical arranger for the record.
-The album, Insane Asylum, is titled after the Willie Nixon penned track by Koko Taylor, which McDonald sang as a duet with Sly Stone.
+The album, Insane Asylum, is titled after the Willie Dixon penned track by Koko Taylor, which McDonald sang as a duet with Sly Stone.
 Two singles were released from the album, "Freak Lover" and "Bogart to Bowie."